JuliaData/DataFrames.jl/sphinxdoc/source/io.rst

   indicates that the entire file should be read.
 - ``names::Vector{Symbol}`` -- Use the values in this array as the names for all columns instead of or in lieu of the names in the file's header.
 Defaults to ``[]``, which indicates that the header should be used if present or that numeric names should be invented if there is no header.
-- ``cleannames::Bool`` -- Call ``cleancolnames!`` on the resulting DataFrame to ensure that all column names are valid identifers in Julia.
 - ``eltypes::Vector{DataType}`` -- Specify the types of all columns.
 Defaults to ``[]``.
 - ``allowcomments::Bool`` -- Ignore all text inside comments.
 Defaults to ``false``.
 - ``commentmark::Char`` -- Specify the character that starts comments.
 Defaults